gerbenvoshol/gerbenvoshol.github.io/projects.md

 ### Self-Organizing Map

 A self-organizing map, also called a SOM or Kohonen map, is a type of artificial neural network that is trained using unsupervised learning.
 This project uses a SOM to produce a two-dimensional representation of the relative synonymous codon usage of diverse microorganisms.
 This information can then be used to determine groups of similar genes (for example, high versus low expressed genes) and determine the likelihood that a gene is (in)correctly annotated, based on how well it fits the trained map.
+As soon as the paper is accepted I will upload the code.

 ### Genetic Algorithm and Artificial Neural Networks